Gaussian beams and caustic avoidance in gravitational optics: A Summary: Reduced Hamiltonian optics on a symplectic phase space

-In this section, we gave a brief summary of \citep{Uzun:2018} in which the dynamics of a thin null bundle was investigated on a reduced phase space.
-We outlined that the screen projections of the deviation vector act like canonical coordinates and their derivatives act like canonical momenta.
-We summarized the underlying Hamiltonian formalism of this linear system and showed how to obtain the Hamilton--Jacobi equations by standard techniques.
+In this section, we gave a brief summary of \cite{Uzun:2018} in which the dynamics of a thin null bundle was investigated on a reduced phase space.
+We outlined that the screen projections of the deviation vector act as canonical coordinates and their derivatives act as canonical momenta.
+We summarized the underlying Hamiltonian formalism of this linear system and showed how to obtain the Hamilton-Jacobi equation by standard techniques.

 In the next section, we present the main body of the paper which is essentially constructed on the correspondence between the linear canonical transformations of the null bundle and their associated metaplectic operators.
 We later show that this methodology allows one to define Gaussian beams on generic curved spacetimes which avoid caustics of the standard null bundles.